jbcodeforce/db-play/docs/postgres.md

 oc port-forward postgres-5f449ccd95-tclb6 15432:5432
 ```

-Then in the quarkus app or in env file define properties like:
+Then in the Quarkus app or in env file define properties like:

 ```shell
 export QUARKUS_DATASOURCE_USERNAME=postgres